DmitriyGo7/GloboFindBar/Installation_Guide.md

 STEP 4: Make code changes.

 You can use Notepad or Notepad++ to open, modify and save *.js files with program code like they are ordinary text files.
+I used Notepad++.

 HERE ARE THE CHANGES IN DETAIL: